HamimMahdie/QlikSense-Analytics/README.md

 Ultimately, we want to turn data into actionable insights that drive growth and ensure Walmart’s continued success.

+## **Acknowledgements**
+Our dataset is sourced from Kaggle: https://www.kaggle.com/datasets/mikhail1681/walmart-sales

 **Data is what drives our decisions at Walmart.** 🛒📊